n0coder/n0engine/readme.md

    I've literally done it before, i have to rewrite the tech but it shouldn't be too hard to remake what that also means i that i can control noise values based on noise values

-# backtracking tech? (i don't get how to do this properly still...)
+## backtracking tech? (i don't get how to do this properly still...)
+   i should do some practice runs on getting backtracking

 https://www.npmjs.com/package/simplex-noise
 //i use this noise algorithm since it supports alea